• Skip to primary navigation

 What is the Medicare Levy Surcharge?

-Like the Medicare Levy, the surcharge is to help pay for the public health system and to encourage those people who can afford it to take out private health cover.
-This means they can avoid paying the surcharge, but also if they do get sick, those taxpayers go to a private hospital and reduce the pressure on public medical services.
+Like the Medicare Levy, the ‘Surcharge’ helps to pay for the public health system, but also encourages people, who can afford it, to take out private hospital cover.
+If you do, you avoid paying the surcharge, but also go to a private hospital and reduce the pressure on public medical services, should you require medical treatment.

-But, private health insurance can be expensive, so the government only applies the surcharge if you meet the following criteria:
+The government only applies the surcharge if you meet the following criteria in 2025-26 financial year:

-2. You do not have private hostpital cover
+2. You do not have private hospital cover.

-If your income is below these amounts or you have private hospital cover, the surcharge does not apply.
+If your personal or family income is below these income thresholds, or you have private hospital cover, the surcharge does not apply.

-The Medicare Levy Surcharge is calculated as a simple percentage of your annual income.
-In general, the more you earn the higher the medicare levy surcharge.
+The surcharge is calculated as a simple percentage of your annual income.
+In general, the more you earn, the more Medicare Levy Surcharge you pay.

 How to avoid the Medicare Levy Surcharge?

-Important Note: You must have private hospital cover to avoid the surcharge.
-If you have just an extras policy, the surcharge will still apply once you earn over the income thresholds.
+NOTE: You must have private hospital cover to avoid the surcharge.
+If you just have an extras policy, the surcharge will still apply once you earn above the income thresholds.

 Roughly, Private Health Insurance for individuals costs can start from as little at $800 per year for basic hospital cover.
 If you earn $100,000, your surcharge works out to $1,000.

-So, it is possible to wind up ahead by paying for health cover and escaping the medicare levy surcharge.
-A little bonus is these policies often include ‘extras’ like dental or physio each year which can help to reduce your bill for those services too.
+So, it is possible to wind up ahead by paying for health cover and escaping the Medicare Levy Surcharge.
+A little bonus is that these policies often include ‘extras’ like dental or physio each year, which can help to reduce your bill for those services too.

-Important note: The above example is general in nature and should not be taken as detailed advice.
+Important note: The above examples are general in nature and should not be taken as detailed advice.
 We recommend speaking with a financial planner who can assess your full circumstances and help you decide if private hospital cover is right for you.

 Simple Summary

-Almost everyone who works in Australia pays the Medicare Levy at 2% of their income (if they earn more than $28,501).
-Only people who earn over $90,000 (singles) or $180,000 (couples) also pay the Medicare Levy Surcharge IF they don’t have private health cover.
+Almost everyone who works in Australia pays the Medicare Levy at 2% of their income (if they earn more than $34,027).
+Only people who earn over $101,000 (singles) or $202,000 (couples) also pay the Medicare Levy Surcharge IF they don’t have private hospital cover.

 Popular Articles